-The process for the grant of any mining lease applications in these areas will continue through due process with consideration of the requirements of all applicable environmental legislation, including the Wild Rivers Act 2005.
+Level 18 Mineral House, 41 George Street, Brisbane PO Box 15031 City East Queensland 4002 Australia Telephone +61 7 3227 8819 Facsimile +63 7 3221 9964 The process for the grant of any mining lease applications in these areas will continue through due process with consideration of the requirements of all applicable environmental legislation, including the Wild Rivers Act 2005.

-In Queensland, the process for obtaining the grant of a mining lease involves detailed assessment of the application including public notification and an opportunity for persons affected by the application to object to the grant of the lease.
+In Queensland, any eligible person may make an application over available land for the grant of a mining lease.
+The process for obtaining the grant of a mining lease involves detailed assessment of the application, including public notification and an opportunity for persons affected by the application to object to the grant of the lease.
 Objections to the grant of a mining lease are referred to the Land Court for determination.

-A mining lease in Queensland cannot be granted without a relevant environmental authority (EA) issued by the Department of Environment and Resource Management (DERM) under the Environmental Protection Act 1994.
-The process for the issue of an EA also involves detailed assessment of the application, provides for public consultation and includes opportunity for objection to the issue of the Authority.
+Also, a mining lease in Queensland cannot be granted without a relevant environmental authority (EA) issued by the Department of Environment and Resource Management (DERM) under the Environmental Protection Act 1994.
+The process for the issue of an EA also involves detailed assessment of the application, provides for public consultation and includes opportunity for objection to the issue of the authority.